Pupil Premium

 • The impact of lockdown on pupils’ learning and emotional/physical wellbeing

-• LDA’s improvement plan
+• LDA’s school improvement plan

 • LDA’s pupils’ individual barriers